shiranadler93-arch/hot-dryland-adaptation-review-data-processing/README.md

 # Hot-dryland adaptation- design solutions effectiveness estimation

+# Raw data for analysis
+Excel file that includes
+1. column of solution combination index
+2. column for each examined measure (solution) in combination.
+3. effectiveness category: here we divided effectiveness classification into four categories for further analysis.
+For this paper analysis, in the data processing stage, we convert significantly effective to effective, and significantly ineffective to ineffective.
 # Part 1: Data Processing
 Data Processing for Solution Combinations - Preparing the data for use in a logit model